 In Ekenäs, where the ferry docks from Strömstad, you’ll find the best place to stay on the island: Hotel Ekenäs Koster.
 The hotel sits on a rocky bluff offering superb sea views from both its rooms and the outdoor deck, where you can savour some of the most succulent seafood you’ll ever taste while breathing in the fresh sea air perfumed with the scent of honeysuckle, lady’s bedstraw and tangy seaweed.

-Discover more of west Sweden’s highlights in our guide:
+Discover more of west Sweden’s highlights in James Proctor’s guide: